yairgil/Docker-Provider/README.md

+# Private Preview Instructions
-# Private Preview: Container Insights Agent Integration with OpenTelemetry Collector
+## Container Insights Agent Integration with OpenTelemetry Collector
 Intended for those looking to use an integrated version of the Container Insights agent and OpenTelemetry collector (deployed as a kubernetes service) to obtain both infrastructure and application insights.
 This integration is currently only available with the Linux Agent.

 ## Pre-requisites